Sustainability and regional development – integrated land use and transport planning

 Architectural morphology – urban redevelopment and architectural heritage

-The aim for studies in this subject area is to give an understanding of how the existing built environment should be preserved and renewed, ensuring sustenance of the inherent qualities of places, while allowing for development.
+The aim of studies in this subject area is to give an understanding of how the existing built environment should be preserved and renewed, ensuring sustenance of the inherent qualities of places, while allowing for development.

 Urban growth and public transportation

-The aim for studies in this subject area is to examine the effects of urban growth on public transportation and its ability to serve general transportation needs.
+The aim of studies in this subject area is to examine the effects of urban growth on public transportation and its ability to serve general transportation needs.
 Driven by the flexibility of the private car, urban land use has spread drastically during the decades following the Second World War.
 This development has put linear public transport in a difficult position.
 Renewed interest in urban life style and the need to limit the use of energy is opening a new era for public urban transportation

 Societal safety – infrastructure and planning

-The aim for studies in this subject area is to focus on the significance of planning and regulation in relation to societal safety.
+The aim of studies in this subject area is to focus on the significance of planning and regulation in relation to societal safety.
 The research is related to events, strains and stresses exposed on society.